Levi Gershkowitz - Founder & CEO

 "From listening and storytelling we derive the truest human compassion.
 It reminds us of our commonalities and forges bridges over the broadest of waters."

 Jeff has been re-telling fascinating stories for most of his adult life.
 Through an array of mediums, he seeks to illuminate populations often marginalized in our society.
 Jeff joined Living in the Light in 2014 to focus his prowess of writing and publishing on the rare disease community.
 Since then, he has collected myriads of awe-inspiring tales from those affected by rare, genetic conditions, and turned them into passionate prose.

 Outside of his rare disease advocacy, Jeff has written, edited, and designed numerous grassroots publications.
 He also worked for two publications at the Hutchins Center for African American Research at Harvard University (Du Bois Review and Transition Magazine).
 Jeff currently lives in Tucson, AZ, where he also works with No More Deaths, a humanitarian aid organization providing critical food, water, and medical aid to migrants in the desert.
 He is also a performer, bringing music and political theater to the world through his longtime involvement with the Bread and Puppet Theater and the Rural Academy Theater among others.
 He graduated from Emerson College in 2008 with a B.F.A. in Writing, Literature, and Publishing.

-Trishna Amirault - Office & Project Manager
+Trishna Amirault - Executive Assistant,

 (English, Cantonese, Hindi, Italian, Mandarin, Sindhi and Spanish)